Has Your Car Been Written Off But You Still Owe Repayments? Here’s What You Can Do.

 From late February through early March, rain bombs and severe floods brought devastation across South East Queensland and New South Whales.
 With thousands of homes flooded, many residents lost countless valuable possessions, including their cars.

 For those who are currently in this situation, we’re here to offer some guidance and reduce your stress during this frustrating time.
-Read on to learn more about what you can do to get back on the road as soon as possible!
+Read on to learn more about what you can do to get back on the road as soon as possible—even while managing your loan repayment and financial obligations.

 What is a statutory write off?